programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 In the modern AI landscape, OpenCV and Haar Cascades, [both developed more than twenty years ago](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), are now quite dated.
 Researchers and practitioners of computer vision now often use more modern, so-called "deep learning" techniques, which we'll get into in more detail below.
 But, in part because they are an older, more basic, technology, it can be easier to understand the basics of image recognition using Haar Cascades than by jumping into more powerful modern algorithms that use deep learning, so we'll use them here before turning to deep learning below.
 Haar Cascades are also flexible.
 By passing the detector over many different sections of an image containing a human face, it can recognize a face in any location in the image.

-{% include figure.html filename="or-en-facial-recognition-ai-python-06.mp4" alt="Visual description of video" caption="Figure 6.
+{% include figure.html filename="or-en-facial-recognition-ai-python-06.gif" alt="Visual description of gif" caption="Figure 6.
 Caption text to display." %}

 This is particularly important for our purposes because the `.png` image of each yearbook page can contain many different human faces in all sorts of different positions.